GochoMugo/learnR/basic-functions/apply-family.md

 ## sapply

-List is not always a favorable way to collect the results.
+List is not always a favorable container of the results.
 Sometimes we want the results to be put in a simple vector or a matrix. `sapply` simplifies the result according to its structure.

 Suppose we apply a square on each element of `1:10`.
 If we do it with `lapply`, we will have a list of squared numbers.
+This result looks a bit heavy and redundant because the resulted list is actually a list of single-valued numeric vectors.
 However, we might want to keep the results still as a vector.

 ```r